Faithirakoze/Alu-front-web/REAME.md

 Personal Portfolio Website
 Welcome to my personal portfolio!
 This is a responsive web portfolio that showcases my background, skills, experience, and featured projects as a Software Engineering student.

-Ì±§ Author
+ Author
 Ingabire Blessing

-Ì≥ß ingabireblessing5@gmail.com
+email:ingabireblessing5@gmail.com

-Ìºç Kigali, Rwanda
+ Kigali, Rwanda

-Ì≤º LinkedIn
+ LinkedIn

-Ì∞ô GitHub
+ GitHub

-Ì∂•Ô∏è Overview
+ Overview
 This website was developed to:

 Introduce myself as a software engineer.